t2trg/t2trg-iot-edge-computing/draft-irtf-t2trg-iot-edge.md

 IoT gateways, both open-source (such as EdgeX Foundry or Home Edge) and proprietary (such as Amazon Greengrass, Microsoft Azure IoT Edge, Google Cloud IoT Core, and gateways from Bosch, Siemens), represent a common class of IoT edge computing products, where the gateway is providing a local service on customer premises and is remotely managed through a cloud service.
 IoT communication protocols are typically used between IoT devices and the gateway, including CoAP, MQTT, and many specialized IoT protocols (such as OPC UA and DDS in the Industrial IoT space), while the gateway communicates with the distant cloud typically using HTTPS.
 Virtualization platforms enable the deployment of virtual edge computing functions (using VMs, application containers, etc.), including IoT gateway software, on servers in the mobile network infrastructure (at base stations and concentration points), in edge data centers (in central offices) or regional data centers located near central offices.
 End devices are envisioned to become computing devices in forward-looking projects, but they are not commonly used as such today.

 Besides open-source and proprietary solutions, a horizontal IoT service layer is standardized by the oneM2M standards body, to reduce fragmentation, increase interoperability and promote reuse in the IoT ecosystem.
+Furthermore, ETSI MEC developed an IoT API {{ETSI_MEC_33}} that enables deploying heterogeneous IoT platforms and provides the means to configure the various components of an IoT system.

 Physical or virtual IoT gateways can host application programs, which are typically built using an SDK to access local services through a programmatic API.
 Edge cloud system operators host their customers' application VMs or containers on servers located in or near access networks, which can implement local edge services.
 For example, mobile networks can provide edge services for radio network information, location, and bandwidth management.

-Resilience in IoT often entails the ability to operate autonomously in periods of disconnectedness in order to preserve the integrity and safety of the controlled system, possibly in a degraded mode.
+Resilience in IoT can entail the ability to operate autonomously in periods of disconnectedness in order to preserve the integrity and safety of the controlled system, possibly in a degraded mode.
 IoT devices and gateways are often expected to operate in the always-on and unattended mode, using fault detection and unassisted recovery functions.

-Life cycle management of services and applications on physical IoT gateways is often cloud-based.
+Life cycle management of services and applications on physical IoT gateways is generally cloud-based.
-Edge cloud management platforms and products (such as StarlingX, Akraino Edge Stack, Mobile EdgeX) adapt cloud management technologies (e.g., Kubernetes) to the edge cloud, i.e., to smaller, distributed computing devices running outside a controlled data center.
+Edge cloud management platforms and products (such as StarlingX, Akraino Edge Stack, or proprietary products from major Cloud providers) adapt cloud management technologies (e.g., Kubernetes) to the edge cloud, i.e., to smaller, distributed computing devices running outside a controlled data center.
 Service and application life-cycle is typically using an NFV-like management and orchestration model.

 The platform typically enables advertising or consuming services hosted on the platform (e.g., Mp1 interface in ETSI MEC supports service discovery and communication), and enables communicating with local and remote endpoints (e.g., message routing function in IoT gateways).
 The platform is typically extensible by edge applications, since they can advertise a service that other edge applications can consume.
 IoT communication services include protocols translation, analytics, and transcoding.
 Communication between edge computing devices is enabled in tiered deployments or distributed deployments.

 An edge cloud platform may enable pass-through without storage or local storage (e.g., on IoT gateways).
-Some edge cloud platforms use a distributed form of storage such as an ICN network, e.g., Named Function Networking (NFN) nodes can store data in a Named Data Networking (NDN) system, or a distributed storage platform (e.g., IPFS, EdgeFS, Ceph).
+Some edge cloud platforms use distributed storage such as provided by a distributed storage platform (e.g., IPFS, EdgeFS, Ceph), or, in more experimental settings, by an ICN network, e.g., Named Function Networking (NFN) nodes can store data in a Named Data Networking (NDN) system.
 External storage, e.g., on databases in distant or local IT cloud, is typically used for filtered data deemed worthy of long-term storage, although in some cases it may be for all data, for example when required for regulatory reasons.

 Stateful computing is supported on platforms hosting native programs, VMs or containers.
 Stateless computing is supported on platforms providing a "serverless computing" service (a.k.a. function-as-a-service, e.g., using stateless containers), or on systems based on named function networking.